pmauduit/georchestra-cas-server/DOCKER_HUB.md

 ## Where is it built

-This image is build using Dockerfile in `cas` repo.
+This image is built using Dockerfile in `cas` repo.

 # License